IMBUNNY1218/recipe-generator/README.md

 Filtering & Sorting: Filter recipes by difficulty and cooking time, and sort the results.

-Dietary Preferences: Select options like Vegetarian, Vegan, Gluten-Free, and Dairy-Free.
+Dietary Preferences: Select options like Vegetarian, Healthy, Gluten-Free, and Dairy-Free.

 Recipe Details: View detailed recipe information, including ingredients, instructions, and nutritional facts in a modal view.

 Favorites & Ratings: Logged-in (anonymously) users can save their favorite recipes and rate them.

+Missing Ingredients: Also provides the missing ingredients to make a particular dish.

 Personalized Suggestions: The app suggests new recipes based on your saved favorites and highly-rated recipes.